SessionCore/SessionCore/README.md

 serverfile: "server.jar"
 ```

-If the configured server jar is missing, BoxAuth will re-run the JAR selection interface.
+If the configured server jar is missing, SessionCore will re-run the JAR selection interface.

 ### • Full Console Passthrough

-All Minecraft server output is streamed to the console running BoxAuth, along with input forwarding for commands typed by the user.
+All Minecraft server output is streamed to the console running SessionCore, along with input forwarding for commands typed by the user.

 ### • Logging

-BoxAuth logs all server output to:
+SessionCore logs all server output to:

 ```
-boxauth-server.log
+SessionCore-server.log
 ```

 ### • Restart Logic

 The wrapper monitors server exit codes:

-* Exit code `0` → BoxAuth shuts down
+* Exit code `0` → SessionCore shuts down
-* Non-zero exit code → BoxAuth automatically restarts the server
+* Non-zero exit code → SessionCore automatically restarts the server

 This behavior is designed for hosting environments where uptime and crash recovery are required.